syncfusion-content/windowsforms-docs/WindowsForms/Html-Viewer/FAQ/How-To-Enable-User-Interaction-With-the-HTML-Eleme.md

 ---
 layout: post
-title: How-To-Enable-User-Interaction-With-the-HTML-Eleme | WindowsForms | Syncfusion
+title: How To Enable User Interaction With the HTML Elements | Syncfusion
-description: how to enable user interaction with the html elements
+description: how to enable user interaction with the html elements in Syncfusion Windows Forms HTML UI control and more details.
 platform: WindowsForms
 control: HTML UI
 documentation: ug
 ---

+# How To Enable User Interaction With the HTML

+This page explains How To Enable User Interaction With the HTML Elements and more details.

-# How to enable user interaction with the HTML elements
+## How to enable user interaction with the HTML elements

 The HTMLUI control supports a rich set of interactivity with the elements displayed.
 The HTML elements in the HTML document are accessed with the object variables of the respective classes.